-Tite refuses to divulge advice for Neymar
+Tite Refuses to Divulge Advice for Neymar

-Brazil coach Tite refused to reveal whether or not he has given life advice to Paris Saint-Germain superstar Neymar after a turbulent off-season.
+Brazil head coach Tite refused to reveal whether or not he has given life advice to Paris Saint-Germain superstar Neymar following a turbulent off-season.

-Neymar scored his first goal of the season for club or country as Brazil drew 2-2 with South American rival Colombia in an international friendly.
+Neymar scored his first goal of the season for club or country as Brazil drew 2-2 with South American rivals Colombia in an international friendly on Friday.

-His goalscoring display came after the 27 year-old forward – yet to play for PSG this season – was unable to secure a return to LaLiga champion Barcelona prior to the transfer deadline.
+His goalscoring display came after the 27-year-old forward – yet to play for PSG this season – was unable to secure a return to LaLiga champions Barcelona prior to the transfer deadline.

-Neymar was the topic of conversation again as Brazil prepares to face Peru in a rematch of the Copa America final and Tite told reporters: "Whatever is good for Neymar, I will never say publicly.
+Neymar was the topic of conversation again as Brazil prepare to face Peru in a rematch of the Copa America final and Tite told reporters on Monday: "Whatever is good for Neymar, I will never say publicly.

 "But we can do it here in the national team.
 In the areas that are competent to us, the 10 days we are here, we always try to create situations that are good for him and for selection.